MJSchut/PyRoPy/README.md

 ---

 UPDATE log
+- 0.02a/b: Adding onto the Limb system.
+There's a preset structure for humanoid creatures now Some ideas are thrown into the todo file.
+Don't pay too much mind to it.
+Relocated the message log.
+Potion colors are picked at the start of level generation are remain constant per effect.
+Creatures bleed when hit.
+Started working on a thirst system.
+Next up: adding 't'hrow command :)
 - 0.02: The big one!
 Limb update, right now your character is just a set of hands though.
 Ideally all creatures will have x amount of limbs with certain properties; they'll be able to fall off, be chopped off, rot off or some other nasty stuff.
 S'gonna be fun.